rohithakoduri/Mini-Project/README.md

 # Project Name:Airline Reservation System
 # Description
  This system focus on booking tickets of valid users whose credentials gets accepted.
+ User can login to system to check the booked tickets.
+ User can also verify that his/her ticket is booked or not.